Varun2009178/fires/README.md

 # 🔥 FIRES (Forest Ignition and Risk Evaluation System):

 **FIRES** is a machine learning–powered web application designed to **predict forest fires from satellite imagery**.
-By analyzing environmental and spatial data, FIRES identifies areas at high risk for wildfires — enabling early prevention and saving lives, ecosystems, and infrastructure.
+By analyzing environmental and spatial data, FIRES identifies areas at high risk for wildfires, enabling early prevention and saving lives, ecosystems, and infrastructure.

 ---